dineshba/tf-summarize/README.md

 cat output.json | tf-plan-summarize -separate-tree -draw      # summary in separate 2D tree format
 cat output.json | tf-plan-summarize -out=summary.md           # summary in output file instead of stdout
 ```

+### TODO

+- [ ] Read terraform state file directly.
+(Currently need to convert to json and pass it)
+- [ ] Directly run the terraform plan and show the summary
+- [ ] Able to show summary of the current terraform state
+- [ ] Include version subcommand in binary